SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: Authorship Confirmation Statement

 \section{Authorship Confirmation Statement}

-Y.Y. and L.H. conceived the concept and wrote the article.
-Y.Y. performed the simulations and optimisation, carried out experiments and interpreted the results.
+Y.Y., L.H. and P.M. conceived the concept and wrote the article.
+Y.Y. performed the simulations and optimization, carried out experiments and interpreted the results.
 L.H. and P.M. directed the project.
 All authors commented on the article.